mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 The state will have to contain more than 100 configuration variables of which a large fraction are available to the user.
 The state itself should be (almost) a passive data structure.
 The only functionality which could be conceivable here is a type of self-consistency check (but the implementation might force us to have this check in place when the object is being created.
 Alternatively, we a type of schemer object is possible.)

-The entire information required for a SANS reduction should be contained in a `SANSStateComplete` object.
+The entire information required for a SANS reduction should be contained in a `SANSState` object.
 The configuration of this state should be handled by a `SANSStateBuilder` which in turn is/can be governed by a `SANSStateDirector`.

+Due to the choices of input types into Mantid algorithms, the `SANSState` and the sub-states which are described below have to be implemented in terms of `PropertyManager` objects (see below).

-#### Where will state be generated?
+#### Where will the state be generated?

 There are several scenarios where a `SANSState` can be generated.